Below are common questions asked about Lake Country Power.

 - If we had higher density (more members on our system) it would help lower the overall fixed costs (the service availability charge) for each consumer on the system.

-- Lake Country Power averages less than six members per mile of line.
+- Lake Country Power averages six members per mile of line.
 We maintain more than 8,100 miles of line.

 - Utilities that serve cities, towns and higher density areas typically average between 35 and 55 consumers per mile.
 The higher density helps offset the monthly costs for equipment like poles, wires, transformers and maintenance as well as service to consumers on a utility system.
 A rural system like ours that averages six members per mile of line doesn’t have the same consumer density as a city, suburb or town to help spread costs across the system.